Most likely or definitely true

 Ingredients specifically in spicy chips cause cancer

 A story from 2013 of a 10-year-old girl with extreme stomach distress became front-page news after her physician attributed her sickness to eating spicy chips.
-The physician said that the harsh chemicals in these chips cause corrosion in […]
+The physician said that the harsh chemicals in these chips […]

 Stress